Rock Your Network®: Never Burn a Bridge

 • When given a time/date for the raise or “consideration” to kick in, follow up.

-4. Acknowledge co-workers, customers, etc. positively for their contributions.
+4. Acknowledge co-workers, customers, and others positively for their contributions.

 • Go deeper with your compliment, instead of “Great job!”
 Try, “Your enthusiasm and proactive solutions will be an excellent contribution to our project.”